Review findings

 Policy Evaluation

-The Policy Evaluation section provides an overview of how the application fared against its assigned security policy.
+The Policy Evaluation section of the Results page provides an overview of how the application fared against its assigned security policy.

 The policy evaluation shows whether the application was assessed against constraints, including rules, required scans, and a remediation grace period.
 The Veracode Level the application achieves is based on the security score it receives from completed scans.